hopsoft/goldmine/README.md

 # }
 ```

-#### Pivot a list of users based on whether or not they know javascript, what other languages they know, and wether or not their name contains the letter 'a'
+#### Pivot a list of users based on whether or not they know javascript, what other languages they know, and whether or not their name contains the letter 'a'

-*Pretty contrived example here, but hopefully you are beginning to see the power available to you.*
+*Pretty contrived example here, but hopefully illustrates the type of power thats available.*

 ```ruby
 list = [